 I frequently reference colonization, settler colonialism, and settlers on this blog.
 This post is meant to be a reference page to explain what I mean by these terms.
-I will likely edit it and add to it over time (without explicitly publishing dates when I’ve done so), and I welcome comments and questions that add to collective understanding of these terms.
-I write this page from an admittedly U.S.-centric perspective, as this is the ecological, social and political context I am primarily enmeshed within.
+I will edit it and add to it over time (without explicitly publishing dates when I’ve done so), and I welcome comments and questions that add to collective understanding of these concepts.
+I write this page from a U.S.-centric perspective, as this is the ecological, social and political context I am primarily enmeshed within.

 What is settler colonialism?
 How is it distinct from plain old colonialism?

 Colonialism has its origins in European expansionism.
 European powers (think the British, Spanish, Dutch, French, Portuguese) “discovered” places in the “New World” and established colonies in order to extract materials, produce goods, and establish global trade.
 In every colonial scenario, the colonizing agent assumes political control over land, labor, people, and “resources” for the economic benefit of their state/empire.

-Colonialism most often (if not always) results in the suppression and/or erasure of native customs and cultural practices including but not limited to: language, religion and/or spirituality, kinship networks and marriage practices, leadership and decision-making structures, concepts of time and territory, and approaches to education and child-rearing.
+Colonialism results in the suppression and/or erasure of native customs and cultural practices including but not limited to: language, religion and/or spirituality, kinship networks and marriage practices, leadership and decision-making structures, concepts of time and territory, and approaches to education and child-rearing.
 Cultural suppression is often justified in the mind of the colonizer by their presumed moral authority and subsequent designation of colonial subjects as morally/intellectually/spiritually inferior.
 This suppression is necessary for colonizers to gain and maintain control.

 There are multiple forms of colonialism.
 Here are two types:

 - Exploitation colonialism utilizes a relatively small number of colonists to exploit resources and labor for the sake of exporting product and profit to a mother country.

-Example: British colonization of India and the role of the British East India Company in the 16th-19th centuries in extracting materials to produce and globally trade spices, dyes, cotton, silk, opium and tea.
+Example: British colonization of India and the role of the British East India Company in the 16th-19th centuries.
+The British extracted materials to produce and trade spices, dyes, cotton, silk, opium and tea.
 The goal was not to create a new sovereign nation, but rather for Britain to establish itself within and profit from global trade through exploiting people and place.